Showing posts sorted by date for query pleasing God. Sort by relevance Show all posts

 Pain and suffering are now a primary (maybe the primary) means of turning us back to God when we aren't pursuing Him or drawing those who are pursuing Him even closer.

-Our agenda and wisdom doesn't match God's, whose wisdom and intent are perfect.
+Our agenda and wisdom don't match God's, whose wisdom and intent are perfect.
 Ours is not.
 Again our distrust of God is our biggest issue (not our pain) and He addressed it - and is addressing it - perfectly through all He allows us to go through.

-If and when we choose to remain in rebellious unbelief and defiance of God, suffering will overcome and embitter us (experiencing anger when we encounter pain is always a clue we do not trust Him and still may ultimately have a bone to pick with God.
+If and when we choose to remain in rebellious unbelief and defiant distrust of God, suffering will overcome and embitter us (experiencing anger when we encounter pain is always a clue we do not trust Him and still may ultimately have a bone to pick with God.
 This is the real issue...not the "mystery" of why we suffer).

 Our biggest challenge is not suffering but remaining in our unbelief.
 This ultimately leads to our permanent ⁴separation from God (whereas our present separation, along with all the suffering it brings, is only temporary once we turn back to Him).
-But if and when we turn to Him we are told (and over time come to realize) that God uses suffering (evil) for the good of those who trust and love Him (if not in our immediate circumstances, in our ultimate circumstances i.e. in eternity).
+But if and when we turn to Him we are told (and over time come to realize) that God uses suffering (evil) for the good of those who trust and love Him (if not in our immediate circumstances, in our ultimate existence in eternity).
 Otherwise, if we refuse to trust Him, pain will embitter and ultimately destroy us.
 It is the path to perpetual pain.

 So in the most important and ultimate sense evil has been dismantled and can no longer destroy us in the way our adversary intended, as long as we trust our Creator.
 Why?